-- Look sassy and upscale in this halter mesh dress with a beaded waist, which retails for less than $150.
+- Look sassy and upscale in this halter pleated dress with a beaded waist and neck, which retails for less than $100.

 If you're wanting to make a statement without breaking the bank, Go Jane may be the store for you.
 Go Jane features outrageous styles and colors you wouldn't find in other stores.
 They also take the cake for inexpensive finds.

-- This gold lamé maxi dress is a show stopper to say the least, retailing at under $45.
+- This strapless cut-out dress with illusion panels on the side is a show stopper to say the least, retailing at under $40.

-- Embrace your boho spirit in this crochet maxi, guaranteed to be a winner at under $40.
+- Embrace your funky spirit in this black high low number with a large flower print, guaranteed to be a winner at under $50.

-- This chiffon maxi dress with plunging neckline is a total stunner and retails for less than $40.
+- This ruched maxi dress with plunging neckline is a total stunner and retails for less than $40.

 Places to Look for a Free Dress

 So what do you do if your budget is non-existent?
 While finding your prom dress might be tricky, there are still a few ideas that might save you major dollars.
 Get a little creative and you may just find your perfect dress for free or very little.

 Most girls usually wear their prom dresses only once and then leave them to hang in the back of the closet.
 Many styles stay the same over the years and borrowing a dress is the cheapest way to still look great.
 Your only expense is your matching accessories and dry cleaning the dress before you return it.

 Don't just confine your search to prom dresses.
 Often bridesmaid dresses fit the bill as well.
 If you know of someone who was in a wedding recently, ask if you can borrow their bridesmaid gown.